“Mercury Forecast Mesa 42 degrees, Calgary 23 degrees, Edmonton 2o degrees”

 It is a shame what we are coming with the socialist’s slowly working their thinking into our Canadian culture.
 And people are buying into this blind.
 If the Green & NDP gain anymore support as a country we will be changed forever.
 I could lump Liberals in here but their policies aren’t bad if not lead by Trudeau.

 I have done a lot of research on laminates.
 There is NO GREAT brand with the reviews but I think we have finally decided on Pergo Hickory.
 We are going with a darker floor than we wanted due to inventory, and mostly due to rules from the condo board.
 I hate RULES.
-They have high expectations of sound damping.
+They have high expectations of sound dampening.

 We have all of the paint picked out, the flooring picked out, the underlay and now just have to wait for condo approval.
 A sale starts October 22nd which I want to buy so hopefully a quick turn around.